Have you been charged with DUI in Arizona? Are you wondering what are the consequences of DUI in Arizona?

 The state of Arizona has some of the strictest Driving Under the Influence (DUI) laws in the country.
 Any DUI conviction, no matter how minor or serious, may result in significant penalties, making life stressful for you for the foreseeable future.
 The most important thing you can do following arrest on a suspected DUI charge is to speak with a Scottsdale DUI Attorney highly familiar with DUI law and how Scottsdale law enforcement officials generally pursue such charges.
 Having a thorough understanding of what to expect when facing a DUI charge is essential to overcoming the charge.

-At AZ Criminal Defense Group, PLLC, our Scottsdale DUI Defense Lawyers are prepared to help you fight your DUI charge in any way they can.
+At My AZ Legal Team, PLLC, our Scottsdale DUI Defense Lawyers are prepared to help you fight your DUI charge in any way they can.
 We believe it is important that all of our clients are generally aware of Arizona’s strict DUI laws, and how each DUI charge may be treated differently based on the individual facts and circumstances of each case.

 Arizona DUI Laws